 The Board of Directors has a policy to treat all shareholders equitably and fairly by protecting the rights of shareholders and provide convenience to shareholders in exercising of rights in various matters which shareholders are deserved.
 The Board of Directors has a policy of equitable treatment of shareholders as follows:

 - The Board of Directors gives the rights to shareholders to cast 1 vote per 1 share.
 For the same type of shares, they have the right to cast 1 vote per 1 share.

 - The Company allow a shareholder and/or a group of shareholders holding the Company’s shares collectively at least 5 percent of voting rights to propose agendas and prospective directors before the Annual General Meetings.
 This description will be provided through SEC and the Company’s website at least 3 months prior to the end of each fiscal year.

 - For the Annual General Meetings, the Company will send the meeting invitation notice and documents to shareholders at least 14 days prior to the meeting date and post the invitation notice and all information on the Company’s website (http://www.gmmgrammy.com) in Thai and English more than 21 days prior to the meeting so that shareholders will have sufficient time to thoroughly study the meeting information for decision-making before receiving documents from the Company.
-The Company also advertised meeting notices in newspapers to inform shareholders of the date, time, venue and agenda items in both Thai and English for 3 consecutive days in advance of the meeting.
+The Company also advertised meeting notices in newspapers to inform shareholders of the date, time, venue and agenda items in both Thai and English for 3 consecutive days and at least 3 days prior to the meeting.

 - The Board of Directors provides convenience to shareholders who cannot attend the meeting in person by sending them Proxy Form Type A, B and C and attach documents and simple proxy-giving instruction so that proper documents will be prepared and none of difficulties expected.
 In addition, shareholders also have option to download the proxy form from the company's website.

 - The Board of Directors will nominate at least 1 independent director of the Company as an option of proxy for shareholders.
 The Company will attach the name and profile of the independent director with the meeting invitation notice